 - 1. Focusing control actions to vulnerable stages of the target plant; - 2.
 Using appropriate application technology to minimize non-target impacts; - 3.
-Monitoring weather and only applying when off-target deposition can be minimized; - 4.
-Integrating herbicide control with other physical methods (rolling, burning) to maximize effectiveness: - 5.
-Associated monitoring of effects on soil and water, and - 6.
+Monitoring weather and only applying when off-target deposition can be minimized; - Integrating herbicide control with other physical methods (rolling, burning) to maximize effectiveness;

+- 5. Associated monitoring of effects on soil, water and wildlife - 6.
 Monitoring, evaluation and reporting of the results of this spray program.